freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/01-responsive-web-design/applied-visual-design/use-the-css-transform-property-skewx-to-skew-an-element-along-the-x-axis.md

 ---
 id: 587d78a6367417b2b2512adb
-title: Utiliza la propiedad de transformación CSS skewX para inclinar un elemento a lo largo del eje X
+title: Use the CSS Transform Property skewX to Skew an Element Along the X-Axis
 challengeType: 0
 videoUrl: 'https://scrimba.com/c/cyLP8Sr'
 forumTopicId: 301074